Tsunamimor/Wearable_Run_Analysis/README.md

 ### Repository contents:

-    * /data folder containing the source material obtained from:                            https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+    * The raw source material used was obtained from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
     * A script run_analysis.R which processes this data into a tidy data set.
     * A code book that contains details of the outputted tidy data set.
     * The tidy data set file TidyAvgData.txt